jackylee1/rynmurdock.github.io/_posts/2020-06-8-SimCLR_Tiling.md

 ## Tiling Collages

-This work uses SimCLR to construct a Perceptual Loss Function that matches patches from some dataset (or datumset, if you'd rather use only a single image) to tiles of some target image, producing a new image.
+This work uses SimCLR to construct a Perceptual Loss function that matches patches from some dataset (or datumset, if you'd rather use only a single image) to tiles of some target image, producing a new image.
 This allows us to retain a gestalt of the target image with tiles that contain semantically related content, but with details that can drastically deviate from the target image.